EduardGomezEscandell/VSCode-Kratos-settings/README.md

 On windows, you may need to change `"BOOST_ROOT"        : "${workspaceFolder}/../boost_1_77_0"` to the location of your boost source.

 ## How to use
-You can compile anyime with `Ctrl`+`Shift`+`B`.
+You can compile anytime with `Ctrl`+`Shift`+`B`.
 A list will appear with build options, select the one you want and hit enter.
 KratosMultiphysics should compile without any issues so long as you followed the correct install process.